InferSoft-inc/app-challenge/README.md

 8. I'd look to probably improve the latency.
 While file upload speed doesn't matter.
 Question answering does.
 So I'd explore more options.
 9. Improve prompts, they are very much in prototype format.
 They are critical to the app's success.
 10. Add more error handling and logging.
+11. I'd add more chat history features.
+Probably not necessary but would make for a better UX.
+12. I'd make the code more professional, modular and make main.py in my backend a lot shorter.
+I'd break steps out into functions.
+13. Would love to integrate LangSmith or any testing framework.
+14. Overall there is a lot of prototype -> production changes.

 ## License